spine-tools/Spine-Toolbox/docs/source/examples/diet_problem.rst

 which may not be set correctly or there is some issue with input data such as a typo in the volume max parameter.

-The Python Consoles are userful for post-mortem debugging as you can use them to interrogate the model.
+The Python Consoles are useful for post-mortem debugging as you can use them to interrogate the model.
 For example, type :literal:`instance.c["cheeseburger"]` in any of the consoles to see the cost of cheeseburgers the model was using.